CoinWeek would like to bring to your attention three new Cook Island Collector Coins struck by B.H. Mayer’s Kunstprägeanstalt GmbH.

 PGA TOUR is the main organiser of several golf tours.
 Among them, the PGA Tour is the highest-paying golf tour worldwide: in 2010, the total prize money was $270 million.
 PGA TOUR organises more than 40 events a year and 2014 is the 99th year since the foundation of the non-profit-organisation.

-A major aspect is the athletic challenge.
+A major aspect is an athletic challenge.
 World-class players, above all from North America, compete in the tournaments under the condition that they already deliver top performances in the play-offs.
 The public interest in the event also generates high revenues.
 In 2005, some 715 million viewers worldwide watched the events on TV and the live tournaments attracted crowds of people as well.
 All the money not used to cover the event costs is donated to charity by PGA TOUR.
 With 1 billion US dollars, the event generated an all-time high donation sum in 2005.
 But already in 2013, revenues almost doubled this extraordinary sum.

 All of the coins mentioned above are legal tender of the Cook Islands and are minted by B.H.
 Mayer’s Kunstprägeanstalt GmbH.
 Collectors can purchase the issue through specialty dealers.